OfficeDev/open-xml-docs/docs/how-to-retrieve-the-number-of-slides-in-a-presentation-document.md

 --------------------------------------------------------------------------------
 ## How the Code Works
 The code starts by creating an integer variable, **slidesCount**, to hold the number of slides.
-The code then opens the specified presentation by using the <span sdata="cer" target="M:DocumentFormat.OpenXml.Packaging.PresentationDocument.Open(System.String,System.Boolean)">**PresentationDocument.Open**** method and indicating that the document should be open for read-only access (the final **false** parameter value).
-Given the open presentation, the code uses the <span sdata="cer" target="P:DocumentFormat.OpenXml.Packaging.PresentationDocument.PresentationPart">**PresentationPart**** property to navigate to the main presentation part, storing the reference in a variable named **presentationPart**.
+The code then opens the specified presentation by using the [PresentationDocument.Open](https://msdn.microsoft.com/en-us/library/office/documentformat.openxml.packaging.presentationdocument.open.aspx) method and indicating that the document should be open for read-only access (the final **false** parameter value).
+Given the open presentation, the code uses the [PresentationPart](https://msdn.microsoft.com/en-us/library/office/documentformat.openxml.packaging.presentationdocument.presentationpart.aspx) property to navigate to the main presentation part, storing the reference in a variable named **presentationPart**.